 2017 – Deep learning system beat Ms. Pac-Man on Atari 2600

 Using deep learning, AI company Maluuba created a system that learned how to reach Ms. Pac-Man’s maximum point value of 999,900.

 Looking to learn more about artificial intelligence?
-Here are some articles and guides to get you started:
+Here are some guides to get you started: